sahu-neha/Mumbai-Munchies-The-Canteen-Chronicle/README.md

 ### Contribution

 Contributions to the Mumbai Munchies project are welcome!
 If you find any issues or have ideas to enhance the functionality, feel free to open an issue or submit a pull request on the project repository.

-### License

-This project is licensed under the MIT License.
-You can find more information in the [LICENSE](LICENSE) file.

----

-With Mumbai Munchies: The Canteen Chronicle, canteen staff at Mumbai University can streamline their snack inventory management and sales tracking.
-This Python